All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 503A pharmacies are traditional state-licensed compounding pharmacies that prepare medications based on individual patient prescriptions.

-Key characteristics: - Requires a valid prescription for a specific patient - Licensed and inspected by state pharmacy boards - Prepares personalized doses based on provider orders - Compounds medications that are not commercially available or need customization - Typically smaller operations serving local or regional patients - Regulated primarily by state law under Section 503A of the FDCA
+Key characteristics: - Requires a valid prescription for a specific patient - Licensed and inspected by state pharmacy boards - Prepares personalized doses based on provider orders - Compounds medications that aren't commercially available or need customization - Typically smaller operations serving local or regional patients - Regulated primarily by state law under Section 503A of the FDCA

 Advantages: - Personalized medication tailored to your specific needs - Direct pharmacist-patient and pharmacist-provider relationships - State board oversight with regular inspections - Flexibility in dosing and formulation